brianach/plassy/README.md

 ### <h2>Who am I?</h2><br>

-My name is Brían ó Cualáin and I am a native of Inisheer which is the smallest of the Aran Islands archipelago off the west coast of Ireland although I have been living in Ireland for the last 30 years. ( We islanders refer to the mainland as Ireland like someone might refer to it as another country which culturally and linguistically if not indeed physically it almost is. 😉) Inisheer's population has remained around the 300 mark since I grew up there and it continues to be an ever more popular tourist destination endowned as it is by both natural and manmade beauty and its location beside the world renowned Cliffs of Moher, Doolin, Lahinch and the Aran Islands themselves.
+My name is Brían ó Cualáin and I am a native of Inisheer which is the smallest of the Aran Islands archipelago off the west coast of Ireland although I have been living in Ireland for the last 30 years. ( We islanders refer to the mainland as Ireland in the same way someone might refer to it as another country which culturally and linguistically if not indeed physically it almost certainly is. 😉) Inisheer's population has remained around the 300 mark since I grew up there and it continues to be an ever more popular tourist destination endowned as it is by both natural and manmade beauty and its location beside the world renowned Cliffs of Moher, Doolin, Lahinch and the Aran Islands themselves.

 ### <h2>Why the Plassy?</h2><br>